 Or, save the time and hassle and have us do it for you

-If the steps to add an SSL to your website feels overwhelming, or you just have better things to do with your time, GoDaddy can handle the installation for you.
+If the steps to add an SSL to your website feels overwhelming, or you just have better things to do with your time, try the Managed SSL Service from GoDaddy.

 GoDaddy SSL Setup Service